 The subject property is within the Residential, Single-Family-Attached (RSF-A) Zone.
 This application is being reviewed under the requirements of Section 27-3605(e) of the Prince George's County Zoning Ordinance.
-The Planning Board has considered the following in reviewing this detailed site plan:
+Staff have considered the following in reviewing this detailed site plan: